 Queijo Coalho (Brazilian Warm Haloumi Cheese)

-Just like regular bbq skewers, we have a cheese option, the queijo coalho.
-At the beach, you can find a tasty queijo coalho, which is a yummy block of cheese that is grilled over the coals in front of you.
+Just like regular BBQ skewers, we have a cheese option, the queijo coalho.
+At the beach, you can find a tasty queijo coalho, which is a yummy type of cheese.
+It’s usually served hot, straight from the portable grill that carries the vendor.
 You can even have them sprinkle on some oregano or drizzle some honey to add flavor!
+The name “coalho” refers to the rennet used in the cheese-making process.

 Caipirinha